4

 trail

-count for each group on departure and return.
+count for each group on departure.

 5. How many tourists did not return?